One person. The whole digital stack.

 AI cuts cost, not corners.

-I use AI to ship in 10 days what used to take 10 weeks.
+I use AI to ship in about two weeks what used to take 10 weeks.
 Your budget pays for senior judgment, not junior hours.

 I win when your business does.